Koga-MD/DL-Tauopathies/README.md

 # DL-Tauopathies
-This repository contains all python codes used in our manuscript.
-The codes are provided as JupyterLab script files (.ipynb).
+This repository contains all python code used in our manuscript.
+The code is provided as JupyterLab script files (.ipynb).
 There are 2 script files and 9 CSV files as follows:

 <div>
 <B>1.
 Training object detection model & Tau quantification & Generating random forest classfier & Hold-out validation study</B> <BR>